 You must change into your doboks before coming to the dojang – changing areas will NOT be available.
 Please do NOT bring anything with you to the training hall – including bags etc.

 Please use the toilet before you leave home!

 Please aim to arrive no more than five minutes before the start of your session.
 If arriving by car, please wait in your car until 5 minutes before the start of your session.
 Please wait at the designated spot outside the dojang until you are instructed to come in (please see specific entrance guidelines for each venue).
 Please leave 2m distance between students / families whilst waiting.

-When instructed, please enter the dojang 1 by 1 – leaving 2m minimum distance between students.
+When instructed, please enter the dojang 1 by 1 – leaving 2 metres minimum distance between students.
 Where possible, parents should NOT accompany their children into the dojang – we would prefer you supervised your child to the entrance of the dojang and no further.

 Please use the hand sanitizer upon entry to the dojang.

-If you are bringing a drink bottle, please place it on a designated spot around the perimeter of the hall (these will be 2m apart).
+Upon entering, please change into your indoor training shoes – outdoor shoes and water bottles should be left in the designated area.
+Please leave 2 metres space between each student’s belongings.
 We do recommend the use where possible of drinks bottles where the spout is covered using a trigger system to uncover the spout – something like this (not endorsed by us, just for reference!).